Matt Horwich: Early career

-Matt Horwich then signed with the UFC after the IFL folded and made his debut at UFC 90.
-His opponent, none other than the latest IFL middleweight champion Dan Miller.
-Horwich came close to sinking in a fight-ending choke in this exciting bout as the clock suspensefully ticked at the final part of the second round.
-Despite his wholehearted efforts, Miller controlled most of the first and third rounds and took the unanimous decision.
-Horwich then made his second UFC appearance at UFC Fight Night: Condit vs. Kampmann against Ricardo Almeida which resulted in a second decision loss and his release from the company.
+Matt Horwich later signed with the UFC after the IFL shut down and made his debut at UFC 90. facing fellow former IFL middleweight champion Dan Miller.
+Despite a near second round finish for Horwich late in the second round, Miller controlled most of the first and third rounds and earned a unanimous decision.
+Horwich made his second UFC appearance at UFC Fight Night: Condit vs. Kampmann against Ricardo Almeida which resulted in a second decision loss and his release from the company.

-After that, he debuted with Bellator and then Aggression MMA where he came back with a solid, split-decision victory over Jason Lambert.
-This very well-fought rematch took place in Alberta, Canada as Horwich successfully returned to his winning ways.
+After his release, Horwich debuted with Bellator and Aggression MMA where he earned split-decision victory over Jason Lambert in his Aggression debut.
+This rematch took place in Alberta, Canada.

 Horwich fought Tom 'Kong' Watson at BAMMA3 as a late replacement for Alex Reid on May 15, 2010, and lost.
 It was his first fight in Britain.

-Horwich beat Thales Leites, former UFC Middleweight contender, in an upset on August 14.
+Horwich beat Thales Leites, former UFC Middleweight contender, in an upset victory on August 14.

 On September 9, 2010, Horwich fought Bellator season two semifinalist Eric Schambari, losing via split decision.

-Horwich then defeated Jake Rosholt by technical knockout in the third round at Xtreme Fight Night – Rosholt vs. Horwich in November 2010.
+Horwich defeated Jake Rosholt by technical knockout in the third round at Xtreme Fight Night – Rosholt vs. Horwich in November 2010.

-At Shark Fights 14: Horwich vs. Villefort on March 11, 2011, Horwich squared off with UFC and WEC veteran Danillo Villefort, losing by unanimous decision after being controlled both on the feet and the floor for the entirety of the 15-minute affair.
+At Shark Fights 14: Horwich vs. Villefort on March 11, 2011, Horwich faced UFC and WEC veteran Danillo Villefort, losing by unanimous decision after being controlled both on the feet and the floor for the majority of the fight.

 Horwich faced a rematch with Jake Rosholt at Shark Fights 17: Horwich vs. Rosholt 2 on July 15, 2011, losing by unanimous decision.
-Rosholt used his wrestling to neutralize any attempt at a takedown and utilized a much improved striking game to win the nod from the judges.

 Horwich fought Piotr Strus at KSW 25 on December 7, 2013.
 Though the fan favorite coming into the fight, Horwich lost by majority decision.

 Personal life

 Matt Horwich was married the day after his first attempted defense of the IFL Middleweight Championship.
 Horwich is often described as a hippie who frequently quotes Bible passages and personal aphorisms in conversation.
 His hobbies include playing guitar and writing music and poetry, mostly themed around his interest in quantum mechanics.
-Also knows the difference between a 301 EZO and a 307 SR end.

 In September 2022, Matt was featured in underground mini-comic issue #12 "MULTIVERSE" by Spencer Wile.